dxw/contracts/agreements/govpress.md

     4. This clause does not apply if it would violate the terms of a framework agreement of which this agreement forms a part.

-15. ### Proper law
+19. ### Proper law

     1. This agreement is governed by English law and the parties agree that any disputes arising from the agreement will be subject to the exclusive jurisdiction of the courts of England and Wales.

+20. ### Email
+    1. Any reference to "in writing" includes email and excludes fax transmissions.

-16. ### Headings
+21. ### Headings

     1. The section headings contained in this agreement are for reference only and shall not in any way affect the meaning or interpretation of this agreement.

-17. ### Whole agreement
+22. ### Whole agreement

-    1. With the exception of any framework agreement of which this agreement forms a part, this Agreement constitutes the entire agreement between the us with respect to the Project, and replaces any prior oral or written agreement which may exist.
+    1. With the exception of any framework agreement of which this agreement forms a part, this Agreement and the order summary that accompanies it constitute the entire agreement between us with respect to the Project, and replaces any prior oral or written agreement which may exist.